FredZhang7/currency-exchange-ml-app/README.md

 -  As a user, I want to be able to select two currency names for the "from" and "to" currency selections, respectively, manually enter an amount in the "from" currency section, and then see the converted amount in the "to" currency section.

 -  As a user, I want to be able to clear the history of currency exchanges.

+-  As a user, I want to be able to load the latest currency exchange rates and the history of currency exchanges from a JSON file (if I choose to do so).

+-  As a user, I want to be able to save the updated history of exchanges to a JSON file (if I choose to do so).